 Spare me the “look at all those players they had that went on to play in the NFL” argument like Willis McGahee who only rushed for 314 yards for the Hurricanes in 2001 or tight end Kellen Winslow who had only two receptions in 2001.
 Those future NFL players were non-factors on that 2001 Miami squad.

 If you want to say they were the most-talented college football team ever, I have no qualms about that.
 Perhaps they were.
 They were a great football team but they struggled against 14th-ranked Virginia Tech barely winning 26-24 with Ed Reed making a game-saving interception erasing Virginia Tech’s last threat.

 The Hurricanes also struggled against an unranked Boston College team winning 18-7 in a game that was much closer than the final score indicated.
+Would the greatest college football team of all-time be held without an offensive touchdown in a game against an inferior opponent?
 Miami failed to score an offensive touchdown in the entire game against Boston College and the Golden Eagles played without William Green, the nation’s leading rusher, and gave “the greatest college football team of all time” all they could handle.

 With Miami clinging to a 12-7 lead in the game’s final minute, BC drove to Miami’s nine-yard line but quarterback Brian St. Pierre’s pass was intercepted by defensive tackle Matt Walters.
 Reed took the ball from Walters and ran it back for Miami’s only touchdown with only 13 seconds left in the game.

 A team laden with that kind of talent shouldn’t have struggled against any team they faced.
 The highest-ranked team Miami faced was fourth-ranked Nebraska which had a largely one-dimensional offense.
 The Cornhuskers were the only top-ten team the Hurricanes faced that season.
 That’s not Miami’s fault but that’s just how their schedule played out.